Unlabeled Data vs. Pre-trained Knowledge: Rethinking SSL in the Era of Large Models: Introduction

 \section{Introduction}

-Deep neural networks have demonstrated performance comparable to that of humans in certain supervised learning tasks, such as image classification \cite{geirhos2018imagenet, resnet, alexnet}.
+Deep neural networks have demonstrated performance comparable to that of humans in certain supervised learning tasks, such as image classification \citep{geirhos2018imagenet, resnet, ssl1}.
 However, these impressive results rely heavily on large amounts of labeled training data.
-In many real-world applications, obtaining such labeled data often demands substantial human and financial resources \cite{yang2022survey}.
-To reduce the dependence on labeled data and thereby cut costs, researchers have proposed \textbf{Semi-Supervised Learning (SSL)}—an effective approach that leverages unlabeled data to enhance model performance.
+In many real-world applications, obtaining such labeled data often demands substantial human and financial resources \citep{yang2022survey}.
+To reduce the dependence on labeled data and thereby cut costs, researchers have proposed \textbf{Semi-Supervised Learning (SSL)}, leveraging unlabeled data to enhance model performance for image classification tasks.

-Recently, the \textbf{Pretrain-Finetuning} paradigm has gained significant attention, as models pre-trained on large-scale, readily available web data exhibit a strong ability to rapidly adapt to downstream tasks through fine-tuning.
-In image classification, for example, the semantic alignment acquired during pre-training enables models—such as CLIP \cite{CLIP}, a pre-trained vision-language model—to perform zero-shot classification without task-specific supervision.
-Furthermore, building upon the rich knowledge gained during pre-training, various fine-tuning strategies (e.g., prompt tuning) have been proposed to boost task-specific performance with minimal labeled data \cite{maple, promptsrc, cocoop, coop}.

-Both SSL and pretrain-finetuning paradigms are well-suited for downstream tasks with limited labeled data, leveraging either unlabeled data or pre-trained knowledge, respectively.
-This makes us come up with a question naturally:

-\textbf{\textit{When labeled data is scarce in the target task, should we rely on additional unlabeled data or pre-trained models?
-What are the respective advantages and disadvantages of each paradigm?}}

-To answer this question, we propose \textit{Few-shot SSL}, an evaluation framework designed to provide a fair comparison between SSL methods and pre-trained models under consistent conditions.
-This framework ensures a straightforward and intuitive comparison by aligning the number of labeled samples per class used for fine-tuning with the minimum number observed across various SSL settings.
-We adopt Vision-Language Models (VLMs), such as CLIP and its enhanced variants, as representative pre-trained models due to their strong generalization ability and proven effectiveness in zero- and few-shot learning across diverse domains.
-Both paradigms are then evaluated across four widely adopted semi-supervised settings within the unified \textit{Few-shot SSL} framework, providing a comprehensive analysis of their respective advantages and limitations.